 For instance, if you have a web application connecting to the SQL Server database from an App Service Plan, you need to open that plan, choose the particular service, and in the Settings section, select Properties:

-From there, you'd copy the IP Addresses from the two Outbound IP Address lists and add it to the firewall of your server.
+From there, copy the IP Addresses from the two Outbound IP Address lists and add it to the firewall of your server.

 Have any questions, feedback or suggestions?
 Visit our Blog and leave us a comment!